fleschutz/talk2windows/README.md

 Talk to Windows®
 ================
-This repo helps to control the  Windows desktop by your voice.
-Using keyboard, mouse, and also voice commands is intuitive, increases your productivity, and is really awesome.
+This repository lets you control the Windows desktop by your voice.
+Using keyboard, mouse, and also intuitive voice commands is a real productivity booster!

 Required is *Windows* 10 or 11, a headset, and the free *Serenade* voice recognition application.